Addiction Withdrawal from Drugs and Alcohol

 How to Deal With Withdrawal Symptoms

-For a person dependent on alcohol or opioids, an inpatient detox program is almost always critical.
+For a person dependent on alcohol or opioids, an inpatient drug or alcohol detox program is almost always critical.
 Sudden quitting and a lack of supervision by doctors and trained addiction professionals creates significant health risks and increased chance of possible death.

 A good detox and treatment program will provide a safe setting for withdrawal to take place.
 There is 24-hour care available, constant monitoring, support and compassion.
 In many cases, there are medications that will be appropriate to ease withdrawal symptoms, as well as to ease cravings.
 Such a course of action is delicate and needs to be continually assessed, evaluated, and prescribed by skilled physicians and administered by medical teams, ideally with backgrounds in addiction.